johnsonandjohnson/junco/.github/pull_request_template.md

 ## Checks

 - [ ] (Have you updated the changelog.md ?)
-- [ ] (Have you included proper unit tests for the new functionalities introduces ?)
+- [ ] (Have you included proper unit tests for the new functionalities introduced ?)